 Rating: 4 out of 5 stars

-I mean how could you not stop here after seeing the name?
-We actually had no clue this place existed until we did some research and found this tiny lake in between Elbow Falls and Jumpingpound.
-So we decided to check it out and it’s actually the perfect place to stop for lunch while taking in the beautiful views.
+We had no idea this pond existed until we did some digging and found this tiny lake in between Elbow Falls and JumpingPound.
+So we added it to the day trip and it’s actually the perfect place to stop for lunch while before heading on the big hike for the day.

-When you come down the road you will see a big parking lot and that is where you will park to access Forgetmenot Pond.
 This is the same road you’ll take if you end up camping at Little Elbow Campground.
 We will get to this later on but we definitely recommend camping at Little Elbow if you want to stay overnight in this area.

-This trail is just a short walk around the lake with views of mountains everywhere.
 You can literally do this trail in your flip flops if you want.
 It may not seem like much but we got some of our best pictures that day from this spot so definitely don’t forget this stop.

 It is packed with people because it’s a great place to go with family or friends to hang out and soak up the sun in the summer months.
-Plenty of people were having picnics and playing in the lake which looked super fun.

 #3 Jumpingpound Summit Trail guide